-Spring cleaning (or a visit from an outspoken friend or relative) can inspire you to finally get everything organized and stored properly.
+Decluttering before guests arrive, tackling spring cleaning or a visit from an outspoken friend or relative can inspire you to finally get everything organized and stored properly.
 While self storage is a great option for some, you may also decide to find enough space for home storage without ever leaving the hosue.
 If you choose to “do it yourself,” keep in mind the following 5 tips to increase your chances of success.

 1. Mentally prepare yourself.